CS5008-khoury-lionelle/TeamActivities/Module07/README.md

 # Dynamic Programming

-In this lab we will explore dynamic programming.
+In this activity we will explore dynamic programming.
 It is a fancy term, often taught in overly mathematical ways to say:

 > If we already calculated an answer, save it, so we don't have to calculate it again!